-Potential Effect on Access to Opportunity as compared to the (Entire County Land Area)

-Figure 43 Figure 30 33 shows the distribution of the County's sites inventory against the TCAC/HCD Opportunity Map.
-Figures 46 and 47 Figures 31 35 through Figures 3437 identify the percent of the lower-income, moderate-income, and above moderate-income sites in each opportunity category and the percent of the County land area in each opportunity category.
+Potential Effect on Access to Opportunity as compared to the Entire County Land Area income sites in each opportunity category and the percent of the County land area in each opportunity category.
 The majority of the lower-income units are located in the Moderate Resources area, followed by High Segregation and Poverty and Low Resource areas.
 Similarly, the majority of the candidate rezone sites (Figure 45) are located in Low Resource and High Segregation and Poverty areas.
 The majority of moderate- and above-moderate income units are located in the Moderate Resource area, followed by Low Resource and Highest Resource areas.
 The Highest Resource category has the most land area in the County at 31.1 percent, but one of the lowest percentage of lower-income units (14.3 percent) for the reasons provided above.
 Conversely, 21.2 percent of the above moderate-income units are located in the Highest Resource category.
 The County has a disproportionately high percentage of lower-income units (24.7 percent) in the High Segregation and Poverty versus the land area (6.7 percent).